ropensci/yfR/README.md

 [BatchGetSymbols](https://CRAN.R-project.org/package=BatchGetSymbols).
 In a nutshell, it provides access to daily stock prices from [Yahoo Finance](https://finance.yahoo.com/), a vast repository with financial data around the globe.
-Moreover, *yfR* allows large scales downloads of data, using a local caching system for speeding up the process.
+Moreover, *yfR* allows large scale download of data using a local caching system and parallel computing for speeding up the process.

 ## Features

--   Fetchs daily/weekly/monthly/annual stock prices (and returns) from yahoo finance and returns a dataframe in the long format;
+-   Fetchs daily/weekly/monthly/annual stock prices (and returns) from yahoo finance and returns a dataframe in the long format (stacked data);

--   A new feature called “collection” allows for easier download of multiple tickers from a particular market/index;
+-   A new feature called “collections” facilitates download of multiple tickers from a particular market/index.
+You can, for example, download data for all stocks in the SP500 index with a simple call to `yf_get_collection()`;

 -   A session-persistent smart cache system is available by default.
     This means that the data is saved locally and only missing portions